ryupold/vode/README.md

     );
 ```

-It will analyse the current structure of the given `containerNode` and adjust its structure in the first render.
+It will analyze the current structure of the given `ContainerNode` and adjust its structure in the first render.
 When render-patches are applied to the `patch` function or via yield/return of events,
-the `containerNode` is updated to match the vode structure 1:1.
+the `ContainerNode` is updated to match the vode structure 1:1.

 ### state & patch
 The state object you pass to [`app`](#app) can be updated directly or via `patch`.
 During the call to `app`, the state object is bound to the vode app instance and becomes a singleton from its perspective.
 Also a `patch` function is added to the state object; it is the same function that is also returned by `app`.
 A re-render happens when a patch object is supplied to the `patch` function or via event.
-When an object is passed to `patch`, its properties are incrementally deep merged onto the state object.
+When an object is passed to `patch`, its properties are recursively deep merged onto the state object.

 ```js
 const s = {